Beihan: Overview

 Socially, Beihan comprises different societal composition.
 The main is the tribe of Masabin and tribe of Belharith; in addition to a lesser number of Sada and Ashraf (the two latters claim they descended from the Islamic prophet, Muhammad).
 Moreover, social stratification in Beihan is sharp; namely, it has less notably societal elements also; such as slaves and weak people, who depend on tribal influential families for protection.
 Nonetheless, over time, the most wealthy merchants in Beihan come from among the weak people because tribesmen used to disdain trading.

 Historically, the paramount sheikh of Masabin tribe, Ahmed Saif and later his son Abdelqader, used to be the real rulers of the region and their ancestors before them.
 This status, for political reasons related to the British policy in the south Arabia, was changed.
 The consequences of such policy resulted in placing sheriff Hussein firmly in power for the first time in 1943 until the independence in 1967.
-The elimination of sheikhs Ahmed Saif and his son Abdeqader by assassination in order to pave the way for the implementation of the above-mentioned British policy still has tragic resonance among Masabin tribesmen.
+The elimination of sheikhs Ahmed Saif and his son Abdeqader by assassination to pave the way for the implementation of the above-mentioned British policy still has tragic resonance among Masabin tribesmen.
 However, with the Marxist regime seized power in south Arabia in 1967 all notables flew outside the country, mainly to Saudi Arabia, which lasted until the aftermath of 1994 that resulted in defeating the Yemeni Socialist Party in the civil war.
 Beihan now is a part of the central Yemeni government and represented in the parliament by one MP.

 Beihan comprises different societal layers.
 The main tribes are those of Masabin and Belharith.
 In addition to a lesser number of Sada and Ashraf (the two latter claim they descend from Muhammad), the majority of the population, consists of non-tribal large families who have lived in Bayhan for hundreds of years.

 There was also a Jewish presence in Beihan.
 The Jews were brought to Israel in 1949.